BharathiVetukuri/CMPE-258_DeepLearning/Customize_LLM_Using_Unsloth/readme.md

 # LLM Fine-Tuning & Continued Pretraining with Unsloth

 ## 📌 Overview
 This repository contains implementations for fine-tuning various LLMs using **Unsloth AI**, including continued pretraining, chat templates, reward modeling, and reasoning models.
-The models used include **Llama 3, Mistral, Phi-3, Qwen2, TinyLlama, and more**.
+The models used include **Llama 3, Mistral, Phi-3, Qwen2, TinyLlama and more**.

 ---